Henrik-3/unofficial-valorant-api/README.md

 # unofficial-valorant-api (v.1.5.5)
-Unofficial Valorant API by scraping data from the Valorant Tracker Network page
+Unofficial Valorant API by using the Ingame API

 # Status
-See the current status of the API here: https://status.henrikdev.xyz/ Known Issues:
+See the current status of the API here: https://status.henrikdev.xyz/

+Known Issues:
 - No support for the new game mode
 - No Support for Breeze